CARES

 If you agree to participate in this study, we would ask you to sign forms that indicate your permission for the different aspects of the study.
 It is important to note that you do not have to agree to all aspects of the study in order to participate.
 The different aspects of the study include:

-• Release your child’s stored biological specimens which have already been collected, including their newborn blood spots and leftover diagnostic material, if available, to us for research purposes
+• Release your child’s stored biological specimens which have already been collected, including their newborn blood spots and leftover diagnostic material, if available.

 Expand all

 Newborn blood spots were created when a few drops of blood were taken at birth, placed on filter paper (also called a “Guthrie Card”), and dried.
-These blood spots were originally collected to check for some serious diseases (metabolic conditions) in newborns.
+These blood spots were originally collected to check for serious diseases (metabolic conditions) in newborns.
 Some states have stored the dried spots in case they could be used in the future.
-The blood spots are interesting to researchers because they provide a snapshot of a child’s blood biology at birth.
-If you agree (by providing your written consent), we will contact the state where your child was born and ask for the blood spots.
+Many states will send researchers some of the leftover blood spot, but only with the parent's written permission.
+The blood spots are interesting to researchers because they provide a snapshot of a child’s health and environment at the time of birth.
+If you agree by providing your written consent, we will contact the state where your child was born and ask for the blood spot.

-By looking at newborn dried blood spots we hope to learn more about 1) why tumors, cancers and related illnesses develop in children and adolescents 2) the impact of genetic and environmental factors 3) the presence of markers that may have been present at birth.
+By looking at newborn dried blood spots we hope to learn more about 1) why childhood conditions develop in children and adolescents 2) the impact of genetic and environmental factors 3) the presence of markers that may have been present at birth.

 Your child’s participation in this study will last until the samples have been obtained from the state of birth, you request to withdraw from the study, or the study has ended.